Mentor Handbook

 1 | Preaching

 Students will be mentored in preaching.
-It is expected that a student will preach 4 exegetical sermons, 2 topical sermons, and 2 evangelistic sermons.
+It is expected that a student will preach 4 exegetical sermons, 2 topical sermons, and 2 evangelistic sermons (a total of 8).

 NGA does not have a homiletics course proper.
 We provide a writing course in the student’s first year that will help him understand structure, argument, and clarity as they relate to preaching and writing.
 In this and other classes, he will write sermon outlines and consider how to apply Scripture to the hearts of Christ’s people.
 We will also provide some opportunities in the first year for students to preach in a classroom setting to help them acclimate to the work.